marcinbojko/linux_mint/README.md

 ## Custom variables, custom variable files

 If you don't want to track changes or change main variable file content with every pull, create your own custom variable files.
-By default playbook will look for files: `mint[ansible_distribution_major_version]*.yaml`.
+By default playbook will look for files: `mint[ansible_distribution_major_version]*.yaml`
-This means - if your distro is Linux Mint 19, place a file in a playbook folder witha name: mint19_custom.yaml If your distro is Linux Mint 20, place a file in a playbook folder with a name: mint20_custom.yaml.
-These filters are added to .gitignore to not override your changes.
-Be careful not to add multiple matching files with corresponding names
+This means - if your distro is `Linux Mint 19`, place a file in a playbook folder witha name: `mint19_custom.yaml` If your distro is `Linux Mint 20`, place a file in a playbook folder with a name: `mint20_custom.yaml` These filters are added to .gitignore to not override your changes Be careful not to add multiple matching files with corresponding names

 ### Custom file content